YunzhuLi/DPI-Net/README.md

     export PYTHONPATH=${PYFLEXROOT}/bindings/build:$PYTHONPATH
     export LD_LIBRARY_PATH=${PYFLEXROOT}/external/SDL2-2.0.4/lib/x64:$LD_LIBRARY_PATH

 If you are using Ubuntu 16.04 LTS and CUDA 9.1, you can use the following command for compilation.

+    cd PyFleX/bindings; mkdir build; cd build; cmake ..; make -j

 If you are using **other versions** of Ubuntu or CUDA, we provide the pre-built Docker image and Dockerfile for compiling PyFleX.
-Please refer to our [Docker](PyFleX/bindings/docs/docker.md) page.
+Please refer to our [Docker](https://github.com/YunzhuLi/PyFleX/blob/master/bindings/docs/docker.md) page.
+Note that you do not have to reclone PyFleX again as it has been included as a submodule of DPI-Net.

-    cd PyFleX/bindings; mkdir build; cd build; cmake ..; make -j

-Test PyFleX examples
+### Test PyFleX examples

     cd ${PYFLEXROOT}/bindings/examples
     python test_FluidFall.py